christianesperar/web-service-template/README.md

 * Home must be called by using **home** as **page_url** (ex: **http://root/web-service/12345/home**)

 # Live Implementation
 Using ProcessWire on managing content and Phalcon for getting the data.
-Our team is currently develop of proof of concept on the new   [MoneyMax PH](http://pocph.compargo.com/) design and on [searcHMO](http://54.200.152.46/searcHMO/).
+Our team is developed a proof of concept on the new MoneyMax PH design and on searcHMO.

 #Tips
 Increase the maximum URL segment to avoid future error.
 You may modify this setting in your /site/config.php file and add $config->maxUrlSegments = 10 on the end of the line.

 #Todo
 Automate the installation

+#Support
+Get support in the WebService template at  [ProcessWire forum](https://processwire.com/talk/topic/7369-webservicetemplate/).